-Menu 1 - Dynamics Menu Menu 2 - Alternate Dynamics Menu
+Menu A-Dynamics Menu

 Dynamic adjustments are settings that affect the stability and transient performance of the engine.
 There are two sets of dynamics provided.
-The set being used is selected by the Alternate Dynamics Contact input.
+The set being used is selected by the Alternate Dynamics contact input.
 The following descriptions of each menu item apply to either set.
 Also see Figures 3-2, 3-3, and 3-4.

-- 1. Gain determines how fast the control responds to an error in engine speed from the speed-reference setting.
-The gain is set to provide stable control of the engine at light or unloaded conditions. - Stability compensates for the lag time of the engine.
+- Gain determines how fast the control responds to an error in engine speed from the speed-reference setting.
+The gain is set to provide stable control of the engine at light or unloaded conditions. - Reset compensates for the lag time of the engine.
 It adjusts the time required for the control to return the speed to zero error after a disturbance.
-Stability is adjusted to prevent slow hunting and to minimize speed overshoot after a load disturbance. - 3.
+Reset is adjusted to prevent slow hunting and to minimize speed overshoot after a load disturbance. - 3.
 Compensation compensates for the actuator time constant. - 4.
 Gain Ratio is the ratio of the Gain setting at steady state to the Gain setting during transient conditions.
 The Gain Ratio operates in conjunction with the Window Width and Gain adjustments by multiplying the Gain set point by the Gain Ratio when the speed error is greater than the Window Width.
 This makes the control dynamics fast enough to minimize engine-speed overshoot on start-up and to reduce the magnitude of speed error when loads are changing.
 This allows a lower gain at steady state for better stability and reduced steady-state actuator linkage movement. - 5.
 Window Width is the magnitude (in rpm) of a speed error at which the control automatically switches to fast response.
 The control does not use the absolute value of speed error, but "anticipated" speed error to make this switch.
 This method provides for quick switching to the high gain value when an offspeed occurs and early switching to the low gain value when recovering from the speed transient.
 This provides smoother switching than if the absolute speed error was used for the window. - 6.
-Gain Breakpoint sets the percent output above which the Gain Slope becomes effective.
-It should usually be set just above the minimum load output. - 7.
 Gain Slope changes Gain as a function of actuator output.
 Since actuator output is proportional to engine load, this makes gain a function of engine load.
 Gain Slope operates in conjunction with the Gain Breakpoint adjustment to increase (or decrease) gain when percent actuator output is greater than the breakpoint.
 This compensates for systems having high (or low) gain at low load levels.
-This allows the Gain setting to be lower at light or no load for engine stability, yet provide good control performance under loaded conditions.
+This allows the Gain setting to be lower at light or no load for engine stability, yet provide good control performance under loaded conditions. - Gain Breakpoint sets the percent output above which the Gain Slope becomes effective.
+It should usually be set just above the minimum load output.
+The Gain Breakpoint adjustment is common to both sets of dynamics.